jkarakas/url-info/README.md

 # url-info
-Retrieve age-load info for a given `url`
+Retrieve page-load info for a given `url`